fithisux/imdb_graphdb_article/README.md

 ## Prelude
 (Upcoming article) Article on Graph Modeling of the IMDB dataset.

-Checkout this repo in the same folder with this one.
+Checkout this repo in the same folder with this one [IMDB DATASET ARTICLE CODE](https://github.com/fithisux/imdb_dataset_article).

 ## Kuzudb version